Alcaro/Arlib/arlib/sandbox/README.txt

  containing said emulator and executes that, passing the intended program as argv[0].
 After that, the emulator runs again, installs a new SIGSYS handler, and control is again passed to ld-linux.

-Shebangs make things trickier, as ld-linux can't handle them.
-They could be emulated in userspace, or they can be put on the TODO list and forgotten.
+Shebangs (and 32/64bit mismatch) make things trickier, as ld-linux can't handle that.
+It could be emulated in userspace, or put on the TODO list and forgotten.
 I chose the latter.

 Symlinks